 On the other hand, youngsters might obsessively speak about what happened to them.
 Feeling helpless could cause clinginess and separation anxiety.
 Not to mention, children who’ve experienced trauma can have trouble connecting with other kids.
 Surely, acting out the violence they witnessed will lead to social problems too.

 Are you worried your child has experienced trauma?
 Then, turn to Foothills at Red Oak Recovery for clinical intervention.
-We’re a leading Ellenboro center offering accredited the teen therapy services NC and surrounding areas need.
+We’re a leading Ellenboro center offering accredited teen therapy services for residents of NC and surrounding areas.
 Altogether, our trained staff customize holistic treatments to children’s unique developmental needs.
-In particular, our gender neutral care helps cope with childhood trauma and move forward.
+In particular, our care for adolescent boys helps them cope with childhood trauma and move forward.
 Plus, the family program teaches guardians to support kids during this healing journey.
 Besides trauma treatment, our services include:

 - Mental health treatment